synergy-design-system/synergy-design-system/packages/components/LIMITATIONS.md

 </syn-nav-item>

 <script type="module">
-  // This listener will only work when "Home" is clicked
-  // It will display a runtime error (unknown property "href") when the syn-icon is clicked document.querySelector("syn-nav-item").addEventListener("click", e => {
+  // This listener will work when any part of the syn-button is clicked document.querySelector("syn-nav-item").addEventListener("click", e => {
     const { target } = e;
     // Will either match directly (when the syn-nav-item is clicked)